prkeshri/node-future-proxy/Readme.md

         const t = new proxy.Future(); // Create a reference to some future object. const x = proxy.trap(t);

-        // Do whatever you would do as if the object 't' actually exists
+        // Do whatever you would do through x, as if the object 't' actually exists x.something(); // Where something is a method on future 't' object.

         // Later after sometime...
         t.resolve(futureObject); // Now, all the calls (get, set, etc.) to 'futureObject' will be made.